conorrankine/bullviso/README.md

 generates the 42 unique constitutional isomers of trimethylbullvalene.

-For larger/flexible substituents, you might also want to generate the conformational and/or configurational isomers of each constitutional isomer.
+For larger substituents, you might want to generate the conformational and/or configurational isomers of each constitutional isomer.
 BULLVISO generates only the lowest-energy conformational/configurational isomer (minimised under the Universal Force Field) of each constitutional isomer by default.

 You can use the `-m [M_CONFS]` flag to generate the *m* lowest-energy conformational/configurational isomers of each constitutional isomer instead, *e.g.*,